-Is your credit card payment category less than you were expecting to see?
+Is there less money in your Credit Card Payment category than you were expecting to see?
 You may have some credit overspending, either in this month or a previous month.
-Check out this Help Doc about what can cause your Credit Card Payment category to be short.
+Check out this Help Doc about what else can cause your Credit Card Payment category to be short.

 Entering a Credit Card Payment

 - Go to the credit card account register.
-In the top right, you'll see the amount you have available for the payment.
+Near the top right, you'll see the amount you have available for the payment.